 Till operation, serving customers and directing them around the shop

-Handling customer queries and complaints on a day to day basis.
+Handling customer queries and complaints on a day-to-day basis.

 Recording and maintaining customer records and sales inquiries